Type.GetTypeFromCLSID Method (Guid, String, Boolean)

 The CLSID of the type to get.

 The server from which to load the type.
-If the server name is a null reference (Nothing in Visual Basic), this method automatically reverts to the local machine.
+If the server name is null, this method automatically reverts to the local machine.

 true to throw any exception that occurs.

 System.__ComObject regardless of whether the CLSID is valid.